Web Standards - Maximise Compatibility, Minimise Differences

 Web Standards, put simply, is about writing code and following practices that are known to work for everyone.
 By writing code that is clean, nonproprietary, and based on open standards, our websites are widely 'understood' across visitor set-ups (Browsers and Platforms) thus minimising the differences in appearance and functionality.

-Websites That Remain Compatible and Usable
+Ensure Websites Remain Compatible and Usable